 This union of the seer and the seen happens when the seer becomes conscious of himself as the seer; he is not merely interested in the seen, which he is anyhow, but also interested in being interested, giving attention to attention, aware of being aware.
 Affectionate awareness is the crucial factor that brings Reality into focus.”

-It’s the becoming aware of the fact that we are aware beings, and to allow this sensitivity to gently arise, however there is a responsibility almost in being awake.
-A responsibility to lift up our energies into a more evolved space of love, kindness and acceptance.
+It’s the becoming aware of the fact that we are aware beings, and to allow this sensitivity to gently arise.

 Things just shifted in leaps and bounds energetically from that time.
-And one day I suddenly work up and found myself no longer able to eat meat or fish again!
+My outer life changed too.
+My diet changed for eg – one day I suddenly work up and found myself no longer able to eat meat or fish again!
 It was 9/9/9.
-I believe that day had special energies vortexes opening up helped along by the numbers 9/9/9 – there is much to be said for numbers in the universe!
+I believe that day had special energies vortexes opening up helped along by the numbers 9/9/9 – there is much to be said for numbers in the universe.

 We are already That which we seek.